 PEARLS AND PITFALLS

-The average cost of blepharoplasty is $4,000 and $6,000, and this price normally does not include pre and post-operative care and medication.
+The average cost of breast lift or mastopexy is $3,000 and $4,500 and this price normally does not include pre and post operative care and medication.

-BLEPHAROPLASTY BEFORE AND AFTER – PICTURES, PHOTOS AND VIDEO
+BREAST LIFT BEFORE AND AFTER PICS, PHOTOS AND VIDEO